nany17074/E-Mail-Verification-System/README.md

 # E-Mail-Verification-System
 A sleek PHP-powered email verification system that delights verified users with a daily dose of random XKCD comics.
 Seamlessly automated using CRON and shell scripts—secure, smart, and seriously fun.
 Backend brilliance meets geeky humor!
-Sure!
-Here’s a concise, eye-catching, and professional GitHub project description based on your input, highlighting your use of PHP and shell scripting, while keeping it under 1000 words:

 ---